LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 </p>

-## Alternative code - Tolerance time
+## Alternative code 2 - Discretization of the Smoluchowski Equation
 <p align="justify">

   Another alternative code for the calculation of the self-diffusion coefficent in the parallel direction is presented using the discretization of the Smoluchowski Equation <a href="https://doi.org/10.1021/acs.jctc.6b00653">- Equation 67</a>.